Gazpacho-Tech-SL/.github/profile/README.md

 - **Tech Stack:** Leveraging **AWS**, **Kubernetes**, **Docker**, **Terraform**, **Java**. **Node** and more.

 ### 🤝 Join Us
+We have a couple of private repos, if you have an idea you want to build or join: send an email to [raphaeleze@gmail.com](mailto:raphaeleze@gmail.com)
-Interested in learning and growing with us?
-Here’s how you can contribute:
+Here’s how you can contribute to public repos:
 1. Fork a repository and clone it to your local machine.
 2. Check the repository's README for setup instructions.
 3. Pick an issue or suggest improvements.